AlexJukes/CV/README.md

 Communication is fundamental to any good software design.
 Whether communicating with clients to understand the needs of the product, communicating with your team to conceive and create that product, or communicating the decisions and processes that shaped it to future developers through the nature of the code, communication is the first step towards making an idea a reality.
 There's a reason they're called programming _languages_, after all.

-With a background as Head of Content Strategy for the successful start-up Radish Fiction and experience as a freelance web designer, I have the ability to communicate ideas about technology to hundreds of thousands of users or single clients, whether in written, verbal or visual form.
+With a background as Head of Content Strategy for the successful start-up [Radish Fiction](https://www.radishfiction.com/) and experience as a freelance web designer, I have the ability to communicate ideas about technology to hundreds of thousands of users or individual clients in written, verbal and visual form.

-#### Strategy

 #### Interpersonal

 Pair programming was at the core of the Makers Academy curriculum, and I relished the opportunity to work with others and write code together.
 I quickly realised that just as everyone is unique so too is the way they code.
-Being able to see even people who are difficult to work with or receiving hard criticism as sources of learning and growth rather than fear and apprehension is probably one of the most valuable and amazing skills I learned at Makers.
+Being able to see even people who are difficult to work with or receiving hard criticism as sources of learning and growth rather than fear and apprehension is probably one of the most valuable skills I learned at Makers Academy.

-Not that my professional interpersonal skills weren't strong before that.
+Not that my interpersonal skills were lacking beforehand.
+At Radish Fiction I was personally responsible for on-boarding and managing the most successful writer on the platform, among many others, with the CEO trusting that I could handle the egos that come with talent.
 As a rookie freelance web designer and developer, I couldn't rely on a wealth of technical experience to guarantee clients.
 Instead, it was my ability to make a client feel that I understood exactly what they wanted, that I was approachable and friendly, and above all that I was open to receiving feedback on how to improve that earned me regular work.

 > "We are thrilled and it has been painless, which is not normally the way."